datenhamster/tar1090-flightlogger/README.md

 # tar1090-flightlogger
-Python Flight logger for writing seen planes to a database
+Python Flight logger for recording seen planes to a database

 ## Why?

-Thanks to wiedehopf and his repositories [readsb](https://github.com/wiedehopf/readsb) and [tar1090](https://github.com/wiedehopf/tar1090) I am running a ADS-B Flight Radar on a Raspberry Pi Zero.
+Thanks to wiedehopf and his repositories [readsb](https://github.com/wiedehopf/readsb) and [tar1090](https://github.com/wiedehopf/tar1090) I am running an ADS-B flight radar on a Raspberry Pi Zero.

-While learning Python I have written a script for writing all seen planes into an SQLite-Database.
-Sometimes it crashed and it only logged the transponder Code of the plane.
-A second srcipt run by a cronjob searched the web for more data like the registration, type, airline and manufacturer and updates the database.
+While learning Python I have written a script for recording all seen planes into an SQLite-Database.
+Sometimes it crashed and only logged the transponder code of the plane.
+A second script run by a cronjob searched the web for more data like registration, type, airline and manufacturer, and updates the database.

-With low knowledge and watching a course for object oriented programming I decied to rewrite my scripts.
-I integrated the web scrapping and made it better working for my needs.
+With little knowledge and watching a course for object oriented programming I decided to rewrite my scripts.
+I integrated the web scraping.

-I know this is not perfect work.
-It helped my learning and get better in Python.
-It helps me improving my skills.
-And I think it will grow as I am learning more and more.
+I know this is not perfect.
+It helped me to learn Python and improve my skills.

-## What is logged?
+## Data logged

-For my needs I logged basic information in the database.
-So I made entries for
+I logged basic information in the database:

 - icaohex
 - registration